 It might still be near freezing temperatures outside, but spring is on its way.
 Warmer temperatures mean you’ll be relying on your boiler less to help heat your home, but spring is an important time of year for your boiler.
-That’s because it’s the perfect time for boiler maintenance.
+That’s because it’s the perfect time for boiler tune up and maintenance.
 The right maintenance in the spring means you’ll have fewer problems with your boiler in the fall.

 Your Boiler Works Hard in the Winter

 Boilers work hard in cold weather, and that can create a lot of wear and tear within the heating system.
 A trained boiler technician can look for signs of wear and tear and correct them.
 This might mean replacing some parts or cleaning some of the elements of the boiler.
 The benefit is that these parts are now ready to work perfectly in the fall.

 Soot Build-Up Is Worse in the Spring

 Soot will build up over the winter months inside your boiler.
 When warmer temperatures arrive, condensation in the boiler mixes with the soot and can start to erode areas of the boiler.
 The issue gets much worse if it’s left to sit during the hot summer months.
 When you go to turn your boiler on in the fall, you may find that soot and condensation affected the heat exchanger.
 This is an important part of your boiler that helps prevent carbon monoxide poisoning.

 A Preventative Boiler Tune-Up Saves You Money

 If you wait until fall to tune up your boiler, you could create more issues within the system.
 Allowing problems to sit over the summer months mean there could be more damage done to the system.
 Small unaddressed issues in the spring become big, expensive problems in the fall.
 Timely maintenance will help keep those repair bills low.

 Tips for Scheduling Your Boiler Maintenance